College of the North Atlantic

 Online Synchronous: Delivered fully online with live, scheduled videoconference classes.
 The instructor and the students in the course engage with the course content and each other at the same time, from different locations.

-Corner Brook - On Campus delivery
+Corner Brook - On Campus delivery - September 2025

-Fuel Sustainability
+Fuel sustainability.

 The green hydrogen industry around the world is growing.
 As world nations strive to make the global initiative of net zero emissions by 2050 a reality, hydrogen is increasingly being used as a clean energy source.
 College of the North Atlantic (CNA) is endeavouring to support the creation of the required skilled workforce required at hydrogen production facilities.